lsst-ts/ts_labview_tcp_json/doc/userManual.md

 You can follow [here](../doc/uml/TcpServerClass.uml) for details.
 However, you only need to use the public functions of the **TcpServer** class.

+## Factory TcpServer Class

+The [Factory Method Pattern](https://en.wikipedia.org/wiki/Factory_method_pattern) is used to instantiate one or more `TcpServer`.
+The `currentNumber` attribute is used as a `TcpServer` ID.
+The **createTcpServer.vi** is a method used to instantiate the `TcpServer` depending on how many times this method is called.

 ## TcpServer Library

 The `TcpServer` module provides a library of VIs for the TCP/IP communication.